Maughan-Lab/Li-Zn-Zr-Cl_Halospinels/README.md

 # Li-Zn-Zr-Cl_Halospinels

-Data and information for From Cation Order to Disorder: Unlocking Ion Transport Pathways in Li−Zn−Zr−Cl Halospinels (doi: https://doi.org/10.1021/acs.chemmater.6c00461)
+Data and information for "From Cation Order to Disorder: Unlocking Ion Transport Pathways in Li−Zn−Zr−Cl Halospinels" (doi: https://doi.org/10.1021/acs.chemmater.6c00461)

 Neutron powder diffraction (NPD) collected at beamline BL-11A (POWGEN) at the Spallation Neutron Source at Oak Ridge National Laboratory, including raw data and .txt files with two theta, intensity, calculated fit, and difference are in the NPD directory.